iterative/ldb-resources/README.md

 ### How LDB works

-LDB indexes immutable storage locations and notes all unique data objects along with their associated annotations (if present).
+LDB indexes immutable storage and notes unique data objects along with their associated annotations (if present).
 This index can then be queried to construct datasets that work like collections of sparse pointers into the storage.
-Note that LDB does not save data objects internally, and relies on persistent storage locations to serve (instantiate) the datasets in the future (for training and examination).
+LDB does not save data objects internally, and depends on their persistent storage locations to materialize (instantiate) datasets on demand.

 ![ldb-intro](images/ldb-struct.png)

-The main use case for LDB is to create and maintain persistent collections of cloud-based objects.
-These collections (datasets) are filled by logical queries into the index or other datasets (e.g. samples annotated with a certain class, created at given time, contains a given number of event instances, etc).
+The main use case for LDB is to create and maintain sparse collections of cloud-based objects.
+These collections (datasets) are filled by logical queries into the index or into other datasets (e.g. samples with certain file attributs, annotated with a certain class, created at given time, containing a given number of event instances, etc).

-Datasets can then be shared and versioned within LDB, which makes collaboration on dataset membership state (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.
+LDB datasets can then be shared and versioned, which makes any membership changes (cloning, merging, splitting, adding, and removing objects) manageable and reproducible.

-Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into ephemeral workspace and compiles the linked annotations.
-Since storage is immutable and all dataset state is kept within LDB, this workspace can be safely erased after the experiment is complete.
+Whenever a dataset needs to be instantiated (for instance, to run a model experiment), LDB copies all relevant objects from storage into the local workspace and recreates all linked annotations.
+Since storage is immutable and dataset state is kept within LDB, the local workspace can be safely erased after the experiment is complete.

 ## Quick Start
 Please refer to [LDB workflow](documentation/Getting-started-with-LDB.md) for more a detailed discussion of the Data-driven AI methodology.